 How do I change my AOSC project?

 You should initially discuss this issue with your current AOSC mentor and AOSC Small Group faculty leader.
 If you wish to change your AOSC project, a new project proposal and justification for changing your project must be submitted and formally approved by the AOSC committee.
-A request form and details are available on the Forms page.
+A request form and details are available on the AOSC home page.
 Students cannot retroactively change their AOSC projects post-publication or after research has been completed.